-14B.
-An Ordinance authorizing an amendment increasing the total amount to a grant with the Texas Department of Transportation to \$4,4,337,740.18 for the construction of increasing matching share from \$2,135,649.00 to the project; the local \$2,776,615.18; appropriating additional \$640,966.18 from and, an the Airport Capital Improvement Fund

-15. Consideration of the following Board, Commission and Committee appointments for the remainder of unexpired terms of office to expire May 31, 2017, to be effective immediately upon the receipt of eight affirmative votes, or, in the event eight affirmative votes are not received, ten days after appointment; or for terms and effectiveness as otherwise indicated below: [Leticia M. Vacek, City Clerk]
+- 14B.
+An Ordinance authorizing an amendment increasing the total amount to a grant with the Texas Department of Transportation to \$4,4,337,740.18 for the construction of the project; increasing the local matching share from \$2,135,649.00 to \$2,776,615.18; and, appropriating an additional \$640,966.18 from the Airport Capital Improvement Fund - 15.
+Consideration of the following Board, Commission and Committee appointments for the remainder of unexpired terms of office to expire May 31, 2017, to be effective immediately upon the receipt of eight affirmative votes, or, in the event eight affirmative votes are not received, ten days after appointment; or for terms and effectiveness as otherwise indicated below: [Leticia M. Vacek, City Clerk]